TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Superconductivity/06 - Extended Josephson Junctions.md

 - Long Josephson junctions, where the self-induced magnetic fields cannot be neglected, leading to nonlinear dynamics such as the spatial decay of field and currents away from vortices over characteristic length scales.
 ##### Short Josephson Junctions
 We consider the cross-section of a Josephson junction:
-- The 2 superconductors are each thicker than their London penetration depth, so that magnetic fields are expelled from the superconductors $$b_i >> \lambda_i$$
+- The 2 superconductors are each thicker than their London penetration depth, so that magnetic fields are expelled from the superconductors, basically avoiding border effects$$b_i >> \lambda_i$$
 - The junction lateral dimensions are much larger that the thickness of the insulating barrier so that edge effects can be neglected
 $$w,d >> 2a$$
 - The magnetic field is applied in-plane, along the y-axis and is uniform across the junction area.